DEGJS/lazy/README.md

 ### .observe(els)
 Parameters: `els`
-An element or array of elements to add begin observing.
+An element or array of elements to begin observing.

 ### .load(els)
 Parameters: `els`